mnentwig/forthytwo/fractalsProject/README.md

 Fractal generation is a popular FPGA design challenge.
 For example, Stanford university used it as [lab exercise](https://web.stanford.edu/class/ee183/handouts/lect7.pdf) already in 2002.
-It must have been around that time that I saw a similar demo demo on some trade fair, and had the itch to try my hands on it ever since.
+It must have been around that time that I saw a similar demo on some trade fair, and had the itch to try my hands on it ever since.

 Well, I got around to it eventually.

 It took a long time.

 ## Motivation
-An FPGA "fun" project adds one very unique design challenge: It needs to be sufficiently fun all along the way.
+An FPGA "fun" project adds a very unique design challenge: It needs to be sufficiently fun all along the way.

 Sometimes, you are your own worst enemy.
 After a long, tedious climb, you finally see a straight, obvious, logical route all the way downhill to the finish.
 And decide not to take it because it is, well, dull.
 Same as with hiking, it's not about getting from A to B in the most efficient manner.